Skip to content

 Published pages, source trails, and public tracker summaries may remain available while they are useful to readers.
 Tracker reports may be retained to support queue and shipment estimates unless they are removed as inaccurate, abusive, unnecessary, or upon a verified removal request.

 Use your private update link to correct tracker milestone dates.
-For removal requests, contact admin@steamhardware.io with the public report ID and enough context to identify the report without sending order numbers, tracking numbers, addresses, screenshots, or account details.
+For removal requests, contact admin@steamhardware.io with the public report ID and enough context to identify the report without sending Steam credentials, Steam IDs, order or reservation identifiers, tracking numbers, addresses, screenshots, or account details.

 Regional privacy requests

-We may need enough information to verify the request without collecting order numbers, tracking numbers, addresses, screenshots, or account details.
+We may need enough information to verify the request without collecting Steam credentials, Steam IDs, order or reservation identifiers, tracking numbers, addresses, screenshots, or account details.

 Updates

-For site updates, use the homepage, article index, reviews index, device hubs, tracker pages, and public article updates.
-Steam Hardware Review does not currently operate newsletters, preorder alerts, or user accounts.
+For site updates, use the homepage, article index, review-filtered article index, device hubs, tracker pages, and public article updates.
+Steam Hardware Hub does not currently operate newsletters, preorder alerts, notify-me forms, site-run waitlists, or user accounts.

 Contact